maikeldotuk/sensu-database-check/README.md

 # sensu-database-check

-This is a very simple Redis check of connectivity written in Python.
+This is a very simple Redis, Mariadb and Mongo check of connectivity written in Python.
 To make it a single file I used Pyinstaller.

 ## Why create another Redis check

-The current one I found here doesn't want to work so I created my own.
+The current ones I found here don't want to work so I created my own.
 Also I wanted to be able to run simple tests written in Python quickly.
 But I needed those tests to be able to call to external modules so I ended up using Pyinstaller to make the tests executable.

 If you want to use this repo as blueprint to build your own checks consider that in the build.sh file I use docker to build executables to the same machine specification of the Sensu alpine image.